aljazceru/lightning-network.tech/README.md

 ## Related Resources

 To explore other aspects of the Bitcoin and freedom tech ecosystem, check out these additional resource directories:
-- [nostr.net](https://www.nostr.net) - A complete guide to Nostr, including projects, implementations, developer tools and all other resources
+- [nostr.net](https://www.nostr.net) - A complete guide to Nostr - projects, implementations, developer tools and all other resources
 - [liquidnetwork.wiki](https://liquidnetwork.wiki) - A curated list of Liquid Network resources, libraries, tools and applications
 - [pubky.tech](https://pubky.tech) - Pubky, an open protocol for censorship resistant web applications
 - [dlc.wiki](https://www.dlc.wiki) - Everything you need to know about Discreet Log Contracts